catalyst/l3overlay/README.md

 Global configuration
 --------------------

-l3overlay's global configuration is to be defined in `global.conf`. l3overlay searches for this file in the `l3overlayd` executable directory, then `../etc/l3overlay` relative to the `l3overlay` executable directory, then `/etc/l3overlay`, in that order.
-It uses the INI format, with all configuration options coming under the `[global]` section.
+l3overlay's global configuration is to be defined in `global.conf`.

 If an IPsec PSK is stored in the global configuration, the permissions should be set such that the user running `l3overlayd` is the only user with read permission to the global configuration.